 - Where you’ve placed your equipment

-- How often you check, clear and reset/rebait your equipment
+- How often you check, reset and rebait your equipment

-- If any of this changes through a season or year, record when, how and why.
+- If any of this changes record when, how and why

-- What catches you are getting in which traps.
+- What you are catching and in which traps

 The Kiwis for kiwi Trust has developed some simple worksheets you can use: